Creating a design system in Figma

 Adding component properties

-I made sure to integrate future-proofed component properties, including styles, states, widths, font colours, and variable icon instances:
+I used future-proofed component properties, including styles, states, widths, font colours, and variable icon instances:

-Once I'd sorted out the atoms, I could turn to the molecules.
+Once I'd sorted out the atoms, I could turn to the 'molecules', which aligned to panels in our CMS.

-In general, I tried to make the component properties at this level as close as possible to the realistic options available to our CMS team.
+In general, I tried to make the component properties at this level as close as possible to the options available to our Content Management team.

 3. Creating guidance for colleagues